corinis/jsForm/README.md

 The main features of this library are:

-* Fill standard html with data available in a js object
+* Full standard html with data available in a js object
 * Update an existing js object with changes done within a form
 * Provide basic functions for formatting (i.e. date/time, money) using html markup
 * Provide form validation functionality